hoffmangroup/segway/doc/api.rst

 .. py:class:: DiagGaussianMC

-    A Gaussian distribution with diagonal covariance.
-Currently the only concrete MC subclass which can be used as a mixture component.
+    A Gaussian distribution with a diagonal covariance matrix, for use as a mixture component (MC) in a Gaussian mixture model.
+Currently the only concrete MC subclass.

     .. py:attribute:: mean
         :type: str